 - Members and volunteers must abide by social distancing guidelines, wear a face mask, follow proper hand hygiene, and when applicable, disinfect frequently touched objects or surfaces if providing services.
 Members and volunteers must inform the office if they do not have access to personal protective items such as hand sanitizer, masks, or disinfectants, or if they cannot medically tolerate wearing a face covering.

+- For individuals not fully vaccinated, NNV has adopted a “no contact” policy, which includes no handshakes and hugs.
 To ensure members’ safety, volunteers can assist members who need gentle assistance for balance, etc. In such instances, members are asked to disclose this need in advance of requesting the service, and both parties must use hand sanitizer after the encounter.

 - Members and volunteers agree to refrain from requesting or offering services if they are ill, suspect or have knowingly been exposed to COVID-19, or have tested positive for COVID-19.

 - Unless fully vaccinated, and within 90 days of the last shot, members and volunteers agree to self-quarantine for 14 days following any travel out of the DC Metro area, and will refrain from requesting or providing services during the self-quarantine period.

 - Members understand that service requests are filled based on volunteer availability.
 As Northwest Neighbors Village phases its reopening, volunteer availability may be limited.
 Unfulfilled requests will not result in a reduction in membership dues.